42 Inventions From Apollo Program

 30. Infrared Ear Thermometers

-Infrared ear thermometers permit immediate temperature capture without the risk of accumulating pathogens and causing cross-infection and use the same technology acquired for estimating the temperature of remote planets.
+Infrared ear thermometers permit immediate temperature capture without the risk of accumulating pathogens and causing cross-infection, and they use the same technology acquired to estimate the temperature of remote planets.

 31. The Portable Computer